vudatahust/vudatahust/README.md

 ## About

-I'm a **Fresher Data Analyst**, graduated in **2021** from **Hanoi University of Science and Technology**.
+I'm a **Fresher Data Engineer**, graduated in **2021** from **Hanoi University of Science and Technology**.
 With the concept that data is an extremely important resource in today's technology era.
 I aspire to become a data engineer to bring my accumulated knowledge about data to pratical applications to contribute to solving the company's problems.

 **Table of Contents**